FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/5.0.0/README.md

 > `sudo nano /etc/hosts`

-and add Orion IP with **orion** alias according to your instance (because we are using Orion Context Broker to store attributes):
+and add Orion IP with **orion** alias according to your instance (because we are going to the use Orion Context Broker to store attributes):

 > `192.168.111.112 orion`

 #### Start the IoT Agents ####

-Please note that IoT Agents was been run singularly, so you cannot run all IoT Agents at the same time.
+Please note that IoT Agents were been run singularly, so you cannot run all IoT Agents at the same time.
+Here the steps on how to start the IoT Agents for four types (JSON, UL2.0, LWM2M and SIGFOX) and to prepare (copy) the client.

 ##### JSON #####